 - Active Extension upgrade kit (see second image)

-To get set up with the Active system for your existing MiniTrack, contact your RSM.
+To get set up with the Active system for your MiniTrack, contact your RSM.
 You'll then order the upgrade kit, Active Extension, loop, and Active Tags using the standard equipment order form found on the Timer Portal.
 From there, you'll ship the Mini in for the installation of the active extension adapter kit.
 The installation requires some sensitive modification to the existing physical components, so it must be completed by trained staff.

 You can also order new MiniTracks with the Active upgrade kit already installed and purchase the Active Extension, loop, and Active Tags at the same time.